rr-wfm/MSBuild.Sdk.SqlProj/README.md

 > Note: Warnings suppressed at the project level are always applied to every file in the project, regardless of what is configured at the file level.

 ## Pre- and post deployment scripts
-Support for pre- and post deployment scripts has been added in version 1.1.0.
+Support for pre- and post-deployment scripts has been added in version 1.1.0.
 These scripts will be automatically executed when deploying the `.dacpac` to SQL Server.

 To include these scripts into your `.dacpac` add the following to your `.csproj`: